About the Master Artist-in-Residence Program

 During their stay, Associates spend approximately two hours per day, Monday through Friday, working with their Master Artist and their group in meetings, workshops, casual conversations and occasional recreational activities.
 When not with the Master Artist, Associates are free to spend the remainder of their time pursuing their own projects.
 Studios are communal and shared, and are open to all artists 24 hours a day, 7 days a week.

 Interaction and collaboration with artists in other disciplines is encouraged but not required.
-In the evenings during the first week of the residency, Associates have the opportunity to briefly present their work to the entire group.
-This familiarizes the other artists with each other’s work, and opens doors to collaboration among or between disciplines if they choose.
+In the first week of the residency, Associates have the opportunity during our brief introduction sessions to give a synopsis ranging from current projects, ideas, or a list of favorite things.
+This familiarizes the other artists and opens doors to collaboration among or between disciplines if they choose.

 There are several free public events scheduled during each residency.
 An opening reception is held the first Friday of the residency in the Pabst Visitor Center & Gallery and is typically attended by members of ACA’s Board of Trustees, ACA patrons and members of the community.
 A closing reception and presentations of new work, and works in-progress are presented on the final Friday night in a program titled, “INsideOUT.”
 Although Associate participation is optional, INsideOUT is an opportunity for the public to witness examples of the Associate Artists’ work.
 During the residency each Master Artist is scheduled to give a lecture about their work and career.
 These public outreach programs often take place at partnering institutions, and ACA will arrange for the Associates’ transportation to these off-site events.